Fruit Vinegar Cocktails

 Cocktail version

-Add 40 ml white rum to create a true mojito with a delicious flavor.
+Add 40 ml of white rum to create a true mojito with a delicious flavor.

-๐Ÿ’ก Tip: Try using vinegar in gazpacho or drizzling it over panna cotta.
+๐Ÿ’ก Tip: Try using the vinegar in gazpacho or drizzling it over panna cotta.

 Spritz variations: Mix elderflower and lemon vinegar with Aperol and prosecco.

-Fruity non-alcoholic cocktails: Add hibiscus and bergamot vinegar to strawberry or raspberry juice for a delicious tangy taste.
+Fruity mocktails: Add hibiscus and bergamot vinegar to strawberry or raspberry juice for a delightful tart flavor.

-An original touch for Gin Tonic: a few drops of mint and lime vinegar in a Gin Tonic will add a fresh and herbaceous note.
+An original touch for Gin Tonic: a few drops of mint and lime vinegar in a Gin Tonic will give it a fresh and herbal note.

-Refreshing water: A few drops of vinegar (of any kind) in a glass of iced water or sparkling water make for a refreshing and tasty aperitif.
+Refreshing water: A few drops of vinegar (of any kind) in a glass of iced water or sparkling water makes a refreshing and tasty aperitif.

 ย